Q: Is Jon Voight Slovak?

 From Kingdom to Yonkers

 Jon Voight's paternal grandfather, first name George in English (Juraj or Jur in Slovak), said on his World War I Registration Card that he was born on 24 April 1879.
-He immigrated from the Habsburg monarchy at around the age of 16 and identified himself and both of his parents as Slovak in the 1910 Census.
+He immigrated from the Habsburg Empire at around the age of 16 and identified himself and both of his parents as Slovak in the 1910 Census.
 Contrary to numerous webpages, the town or village where he was born is unknown, his Registration Card does not list it (see also the right sidebar):

-Jon Voight was quoted as saying that his grandfather had come "from Czechoslovakia" (a country that separated from the Habsburg monarchy in 1918 and contained Slovakia) and first went to Shickshinny in Pennsylvania where he became a coal miner.
+Jon Voight was quoted as saying that his grandfather had come "from Czechoslovakia" (a country that separated from the Habsburg Empire in 1918 and contained Slovakia) and first went to Shickshinny in Pennsylvania where he became a coal miner.
 George later found a job in a hat factory in the Hudson Valley, the Draft Registration Card recorded his employer as the Waring Hat Co. in Yonkers in 1918.

 Jon Voight's paternal grandmother Helen, George's 7-year-younger wife, gave her birth place as New Jersey, her parents' ethnicity as Slovak in the 1910 Census, and the country of their birth as (the Kingdom of) Hungary, a province of the Habsburg Empire that included Slovakia at that time.
 George and Helen still lived in Yonkers when Jon was born to their younger son Elmer.

 From Vojtka to Voight